Perfectionism and Stress?

-Is There A Problem With Perfectionism?
+Is There A Problem With Perfectionism and Stress?

 The problem is that many people believe that their perfectionism has worked well for them and that it has fueled their success.
 Researchers; however, say there is a clear difference between healthy striving and perfectionism causing stress.

 According to Brené Brown, perfectionism is a self-destructive and an addictive belief system “If I look perfect, live perfectly, and do everything perfectly then I can avoid or minimize the painful feelings of shame, judgment and blame.”
 Perfectionism is an addiction because it is unattainable and you are not the one in control.